-Claire Newman focuses her practice on litigation representing Indian tribes.
-She has assisted in representing tribes in federal, state and tribal court.
-Among other issues, Ms. Newman has assisted client tribes in matters involving sovereign immunity, self-governance, employment, water rights, code development, race discrimination, and Indian child welfare.
+Claire Newman focuses her practice on representing tribes in litigation and advocacy at the state and federal level.
+Among other issues, Ms. Newman has assisted client tribes in matters involving sovereign immunity, water rights, self-determination, treaty rights, Indian child welfare, climate change, and race discrimination.

 While in law school, Ms. Newman was the Managing Editor of the Washington Journal of Environmental Law & Policy.
 She was also the University of Washington fellow for Senator Maria Cantwell and a law clerk at the Native American Rights Fund in Boulder, Colorado.

-Prior to attending law school, Ms. Newman worked at a non-profit law office assisting families and tribes in South Dakota to assert their rights under the Indian Child Welfare Act and to build capacity within tribal child welfare systems.
+Prior to attending law school, Ms. Newman assisted families and tribes in South Dakota to assert their rights under the Indian Child Welfare Act and to build capacity within tribal child welfare systems.
 Additionally after her undergraduate studies, Ms. Newman taught middle school on the Pine Ridge Indian Reservation in South Dakota.

-Ms. Newman was recognized as a Washington “Rising Star” for Native American Law in 2017, 2018 and 2019 by Super Lawyers magazine.
+Ms. Newman was recognized as a Washington “Rising Star” for Native American Law in 2020 and the three years immediately preceding by Super Lawyers magazine.
+She was recipient of the firm's "Pro Bono Associate of the Year Award" in 2019.

 Obtained a denial of certiorari from the United States Supreme Court ensuring that an Arizona Court of Appeals decision, requiring a father to provide “active efforts” to mother under the Indian Child Welfare Act, 25 U.S.C. § 1912, would stand.
 S.S. v.
 Stephanie H., 241 Ariz.
 419, 388 P.3d 569 (Ct.
 App.), review denied (Apr.
 18, 2017), cert. denied sub nom.
 S.S. v.
 Colorado River Indian Tribes, 138 S. Ct.
 380 (2017).